h4sh3d/xmr-btc-atomic-swap/README.md

 ```

 First Alice creates the first secret (s) and compute the hash of it (h) and she sends her
-BTC address and the hash (h).
+BTC address, the hash (h), and the Monero address corresponding to the secret s.
 When Bob receives the hash and Alice's public key he create
 to secret (s' and s'') and their hashes (h' and h'') and he creates the Bitcoin transaction
 with the custom script BTCSwapScript as the P2SH swap output.
 He sent to Alice the two
 hashes (h' and h''), the Bitcoin transaction and his Monero address.
 When Alice receives